New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Natwest Additional Borrowing Mortgage with professional financial advice

-If you’re nearing retirement age, equity release could help improve your quality of life by providing access to funds and reducing monthly mortgage payments if desired.
+If you’re nearing retirement age, equity release could help enhance your quality of life by providing access to funds and potentially reducing your monthly mortgage payments.

-It’s also important to remember that any form of additional finance released through equity release plans may affect entitlement to means-tested benefits, so please bear this in mind before committing yourself financially.
-The Financial Ombudsman Service should be able to offer assistance in this area as well if needed, as should other personal loans companies who deal solely with the retirement sector.
+It’s also important to remember that any additional finance released through equity release plans may affect entitlement to means-tested benefits, so please bear this in mind before committing to any financial arrangements.
+The Financial Ombudsman Service should be able to offer assistance in this area as well, as should other personal loan companies that deal solely with the retirement sector.

-The Leeds Building Society offers a range of retirement interest-only (RIO) mortgages for retirees aged 55 and over, providing an opportunity to access capital without having to uproot.
+The Leeds Building Society offers a range of retirement interest-only (RIO) mortgages for retirees aged 55 and over, providing an opportunity to access capital without uprooting.

-At competitive rates from 2.99% APR up to 5.14%, these products are designed with features aimed at helping customers achieve peace of mind post-retirement age, including no early repayment charges, potential capital build-up, additional borrowing capability, flexible repayment periods and more.
+At competitive rates from 5.27% APR to 5.35%, these products are designed to help customers achieve peace of mind after retirement age, including no early repayment charges, potential capital build-up, additional borrowing capability, flexible repayment periods, and more.

-If you’re looking to see how much you could borrow or just want to get a general idea of your financial future, the Leeds Building Society’s Mortgage Calculator can help by taking into account factors such as current loans, house value, location and more.
+Suppose you’re looking to see how much you could borrow or want to get a general idea of your financial future.
+In that case, the Leeds Building Society’s Mortgage Calculator can help by taking into account factors such as current loans, house value, location and more.

 Age Concern Equity Release

-For those looking to find out exactly how much they are able to borrow, Age Concern’s handy Equity Release Calculator takes into account factors like current loans, house value, location and more to give an idea of the funds available through this service.
+For those looking to find out exactly how much they can borrow, Age Concern’s handy Equity Release Calculator takes into account factors such as current loans, house value, location, and more to give an idea of the funds available through this service.

 Equity Release with Barclays with no monthly interest payments

 Equity release is an increasingly popular option for retirees wanting to remain in their homes.
-With Barclays, it offers a range of flexible fixed-rate remortgage options that could be just what you’re looking for.
+Barclays offers a range of flexible fixed-rate remortgage options that could be just what you’re looking for.

-Barclays’ products are available at competitive rates from 2.99% APR up to 5.14% and come with applicable features like no early repayment charges, potential capital build-up, additional borrowing capability, flexible repayment periods, and more – aimed at helping customers achieve an affordable financial future post-retirement age.
+Barclays’ products are available at competitive rates from 5.27% APR to 5.35% and come with features such as no early repayment charges, potential capital build-up, additional borrowing capability, flexible repayment periods, and more, aimed at helping customers achieve an affordable financial future post-retirement age.

 Equity release can be an excellent way for those aged 55 or over to raise the funds necessary for everyday life costs.
 It provides flexibility, too, allowing borrowers to contribute anything from £50 per month to their full annual amount each year without the fear of an early repayment charge being enforced if payments exceed the remaining loan balance.